I love making chalkboards of all sizes and shapes, they are so versatile. Today, I’m going to give you tips on how to make small chalkboard tags.

 I drilled small holes on both sides (top) of some of the chalkboard tags, and only one small hole on the others so they can be used as chalkboard price tags for craft shows.

-I will give you the details of this wire basket organizer with small chalkboard tags next week.
+You can see the details of this wire basket organizer with small chalkboard here.

-The small chalkboard tags came in very handy at Glendale 2016 as hanging price tags on my signs and other items.
+The small wooden chalkboards came in very handy at Glendale 2016 as hanging price tags on my signs and other items.

-If you don’t have scrap plywood to make your own, you could pick up these chalkboard tags on Amazon.
+If you don’t have scrap plywood to make your own, you could pick up these wooden chalkboards on Amazon.

 What would you use these small chalkboard tags for?